(Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!)

 “Consequently, since the angels are not bodies, nor have they bodies naturally united with them, as is clear from what has been said (Article 1; I:50:1), it follows that they sometimes assume bodies.”

 According to these sources, the angels only take on physical form when they interact with us in our world.
-They do not really possess bodies or have physical appearance.
+They do not really possess bodies or have physical appearances.
 This is all a good show for us humans.
 After they materialize to us, they leave and return to their good old immaterial, unembodied, incorporeal selves.
 But is that true?
 Is that even a conclusion one could rightfully reach from the biblical accounts?

 If you ask me, all of this amounts to what philosophers call “special pleading.”
 This occurs when someone cites an example as an exception to an otherwise general rule, without providing sufficient reason why that is the case.
 In these instances, angels are considered to be unembodied beings, even though the Bible consistently describes them as having bodies.